Massey products in the \'etale cohomology of number fields: Cohomology and duality for locally constant sheaves

-\begin{proof} Every sheaf appearing in $\cE$ is a direct sum of sheaves of the form $\pi_*\pi^*\ZZ$ for some finite étale cover $\pi\colon Y\to X$, corresponding to a field extension $K\subseteq L$.
-Hence the $E_1$-page of the spectral sequence above will consist of groups that are direct sums of groups of the form $H^i(Y,j_*\GG_{m,L})$ or $H^i(Y, \DIV_Y)$\,.
-These are computed in \cite{MazurEtale} to be
+\begin{proof} Without loss of generality, we may assume that every sheaf appearing in $\cE$ is a direct sum of sheaves of the form $\pi_*\pi^*\ZZ$ for some finite \'etale cover $\pi\colon Y\to X$, corresponding to a field extension $K\subseteq L$.
+Hence the $E_1$-page of the spectral sequence above will consist of groups that are direct sums of groups of the form $H^i(Y,j_*\GG_{m,L})$ or $H^i(Y, \DIV_Y)$.
+These are computed in \cite{MazurNotes} to be